How to watch Six Nations Rugby: watch every rugby match online

 Some games are on an odd smattering of channels though, including ESPN and CNBC, so it's worth checking with our TV guide before watching.
 We'd recommend checking out our TV listing guide before signing up.

 However, there's a cheaper option for people who don't have a cable subscription or any of those services.
 NBCUniversal's streaming service, Peacock, is showing the matches.
-You just need to be on the $4.99-per-month Premium plan, not the free tier.
+You just need to be on the $5.99-per-month Premium plan, though the $11.99-per-month Premium Plus one will let you avoid ads on certain shows and movies (not live sports).

 How to watch Six Nations Rugby in the UK